bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part6.md

 * Modify the tutorial application to generate different fractal images.
     * Choose a different complex constant `c` by changing the values of `cr` and `ci`.
     * Choose a different iteration function.
-      Note that the tuturoal application currently uses `f(z) = c * sin(z)` as its iteration function.
+      Note that the tutorial application currently uses `f(z) = c * sin(z)` as its iteration function.
-      Other iteration functions can be found on Paul Bourke's site [here](http://paulbourke.net/fractals/juliaset/).
+      Other common iteration functions can be found on Paul Bourke's site [here](http://paulbourke.net/fractals/juliaset/).
       Remember that the inputs to these functions are complex numbers!
     * Use a different range of inputs.
       Note that the tutorial application currently goes from `-pi/2` to `+pi/2` for both the real and imaginary axes.